TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

          object: user-defined method
          pair: user-defined; method

-      An instance method object combines a class, a class instance and any callable object (normally a user-defined function).
+      An instance method object combines a class, a kundi instance and any callable object (normally a user-defined function).

       .. index::